Background.This page is written with the assumption that the reader has studied the following pages:

 The details of our measurements are presented here: details of NF measurements with N4000A and Agilent 8973A

 The N4000A gives a 0.025 dB lower NF than the hot/cold method with ice and steam did in November 2012.
 That is compensated for in table 9.
-The relative NF scales show a next to perfect agreement just as the data collected at the 2012 EME meeting by Dominiqe, HB9BBD most probably does.
-He however decided to not make his data public so we repeated the study.
+The relative NF scales show a next to perfect agreement just as the data collected at the 2012 EME meeting by Dominiqe, HB9BBD does to an even higher degree.

 Agilent specifies the accuracy of the noise head calibration to be 0.16 dB in this frequency range.
 That seems like a very conservative specification in light of table 9.

 The N4000A is very good in that the impedance does not change much from cold to hot.
 The one we used changes by 0.30 ohms from off to on.
 With the cable loss properly accounted for, the NF reading for non-matched GAAS FET LNA typically differs by 0.05 dB depending on whether the quarterwave cable is inserted or not.
 This means that the error due to variations in the source impedance of the N4000A is only 0.025dB on the tested set of near infinite SWR amplifiers.
 With MMIC amplifiers the difference is one order of magnitude smaller.

 There could be systematic errors in the hot/cold measurements with ice and steam and the good agreement with the N4000A could be accidental.
 There is no question however that relative NF values can be determined well within 0.01 dB either by use of a circulator or by use of the average of two measurements with and without a 0.25 wl cable.